Diversity Book Group

 Mission: To explore a variety of “differences” through both literature and film, so that we may better understand ourselves and others thereby promoting social justice on a personal level.

-The group meets monthly August through May plus an annual end-of-the-year pot luck celebration to select books for the coming year.
+The Diversity Book Group meets monthly August through May plus an annual end-of-the-year pot luck celebration to select books for the coming year.
 The group is loosely organized to explore a variety of differences in a relaxed and safe environment.
 Participants volunteer to act as facilitators.
 The group makes every effort to select books/films that are available in audio/descriptive formats in order to be inclusive and welcoming to all.

 Thomas, a young German baker, is having an affair with Oren, an Israeli married man who has frequent business visits in Berlin.
 When Oren dies in a car crash in Israel, Thomas travels to Jerusalem seeking for answers regarding his death.
 Under a secret identity, Thomas infiltrates into the life of Anat, his lover’s newly widowed wife.
 The encounter with the unfamiliar reality will make Thomas involved in Anat’s life in a way far beyond his anticipation, and to protect the truth he will stretch his lie to a point of no return.Leader: John Weygandt